Snoop Dogg: Early life

-Calvin Cordozar Broadus Jr. was born on October 20, 1971, in Long Beach, California, to Vernell Varnado and Beverly Tate.
-Vernell, who was a Vietnam War veteran, singer, and mail carrier, left the family only three months after his birth, and thus he was named after his stepfather, Calvin Cordozar Broadus Sr. (1948–1984).
-His father remained largely absent from his life.
-As a boy, his parents nicknamed him "Snoopy" due to his love and likeness of the cartoon character from Peanuts.
+Calvin Cordozar Broadus Jr. was born on October 20, 1971, in Long Beach, California, to Beverly Tate (1951–2021) and Vernell Varnado.
+Varnado, who was a Vietnam War veteran, singer, and mail carrier, left the family only three months after Snoop Dogg's birth, and thus he was named after his stepfather, Calvin Cordozar Broadus Sr. (1948–1984).
+His biological father remained largely absent from his life.
+As a boy, his mother nicknamed him "Snoopy" due to his love for and likeness to the cartoon character from Peanuts.
 He was the second of his mother's three sons.

-His mother and stepfather divorced in 1975.
-When Broadus was very young, he began singing and playing piano at the Golgotha Trinity Baptist Church.
-In sixth grade, he began rapping.
-As a child, Broadus sold candy, delivered newspapers, and bagged groceries to help his family make ends meet.
-He was described as having been a dedicated student and enthusiastic churchgoer, active in choir and football.
-Broadus said in 1993 that he began engaging in unlawful activities and joining gangs in his teenage years, despite his mother's preventative efforts.
+Snoop Dogg was raised Baptist and began singing and playing piano at Golgotha Trinity Baptist Church when he was very young.
+His mother, a member of the church choir, was one of his "prime musical influences" growing up and introduced him to old-school R&B music.
+In his youth, Snoop Dogg sold candy, delivered newspapers, and bagged groceries.
+Snoop Dogg was described as having been a dedicated student and enthusiastic churchgoer, active in choir and football.

-Broadus would frequently rap in school.
-As he recalled: "When I rapped in the hallways at school I would draw such a big crowd that the principal would think there was a fight going on.
+In sixth grade, Snoop Dogg began rapping.
+He would frequently rap in school, as he recalled: "When I rapped in the hallways at school I would draw such a big crowd that the principal would think there was a fight going on.
 It made me begin to realize that I had a gift.
-I could tell that my raps interested people and that made me interested in myself."
+I could tell that my raps interested people and that made me interested in myself".

-As a teenager, Broadus frequently ran into trouble with the law.
-He was a member of the Rollin' 20s Crips gang in the Eastside neighborhood of Long Beach; although in 1993 he denied the frequent police and media reports by saying that he never joined a gang.
-Shortly after graduating from high school at Long Beach Polytechnic High School in 1989, he was arrested for possession of cocaine, and for the next three years, was frequently incarcerated, including at Wayside Jail.
-With his two cousins, Nate Dogg and Lil' ½ Dead, and friend Warren G, he recorded homemade tapes; the four called their group 213 after the area code of their native Long Beach at that time.
-One of Snoop's early solo freestyles over "Hold On" by En Vogue was on a mixtape that fortuitously wound up with Dr. Dre; the influential producer was so impressed by the sample that he called Snoop to audition.
-Former N.W.A affiliate.
-American rapper Tracy Lynn Curry better knowsn as The D.O.C. taught him to structure his lyrics and separate the themes into verses, hooks, and choruses.
+In his teenage years, Snoop Dogg began engaging in unlawful activities and joining gangs, despite his mother's preventive efforts.
+He was a member of the Rollin' 20s Crips gang in the Eastside neighborhood of Long Beach; in 1993, however, he denied the frequent police and media reports by saying that he never joined a gang.
+Shortly after graduating from Long Beach Polytechnic High School in 1989, he was arrested for possession of cocaine, and for the next three years was frequently incarcerated, including at Wayside Jail.
+With his two cousins, Nate Dogg and Lil' ½ Dead, and friend Warren G, he recorded homemade tapes, with one titled Over the Counter attracting some label interest.
+The four called their group 213 after the area code of their native Long Beach at that time, and recorded their first four-song demo at their local VIP Records store.
+One of Snoop's early solo freestyles over "Hold On" by En Vogue was on a mixtape that fortuitously wound up with Dr. Dre; the influential producer was so impressed by the sample that he called Snoop Dogg to audition in 1991 for his label Death Row Records (then known as Future Shock).
+Former N.W.A affiliate, American rapper Tracy Lynn Curry, better known as The D.O.C., taught him to structure his lyrics and separate the themes into verses, hooks, and choruses.